anticoders/gagarin/README.md

 Run `gagarin *pattern* --verbose` if you need to find out witch tests files are being found by your pattern.

+Some shells may expand wildcards.
+This will make `gagarin` load only the first test file matching the pattern.
+If you experience this problem, please wrap your pattern within `"..."` or `'...'`.

 ## Writing simple tests

 The simplest possible test suite may look like this: